xumi1993/SpecFWAT/tests/toy_example_tele/Readme.md

 ## Background (starting) model

-The background model is a two-layer 1D model with a velocity as following.
+The background model is a two-layer 1D model with a velocity as follows.

 | Depth (m) | Vp (km/s) | Vs (km/s) | Density (g/cm³) |
 |-----------|-----------|-----------|-----------------|